Skip to content

 Sunset Social at Cira Green

 Snack on summer favorites and sip on frozen beverages from Sunset Social, a seasonal restaurant found atop Cira Green.
-This 1.5-acre rooftop park offers unbeatable views of the Center City skyline and plenty of picnic-perfect lawns in University City.
+This 1.5-acre rooftop park featuring picnic-perfect lawns offers unbeatable views of the Center City skyline and Schuylkill River.
 Enjoy a burger and a cocktail while admiring the panoramic views offered by this unique rooftop space.
+Catch a movie or watch a big game on the massive screen while relaxing on a nice night.

 Parks on Tap